 - based on a residence permit for entrepreneurs which allows foreign citizens to start their own businesses here;

 - based on an investment in a specific domain of interest acknowledged by the Italian government;

-- based on self-employment visa which allows the foreigner to act as a sole trader in Italy.
+- based on a self-employment visa which allows the foreigner to act as a sole trader in Italy.

 Our Italian immigration lawyers can explain the requirements related to obtaining permanent residency by self-employment, as an entrepreneur or base on investment.